-Back in January, after C got engaged, I started looking on Pinterest and websites for bridesmaid dresses.
+Back in January, after my sister got engaged, I started looking on Pinterest and websites for bridesmaid dresses (I already had multiple Wedding boards to be honest, but now it was actually happening!)
 I probably looked at each site about 10 times, hoping I might find a dress I had overlooked.
 I probably scrolled through thousands of dresses.
-Since I am the only bridesmaid (Maid of Honour) for the wedding, C let me choose whatever dress I wanted in whatever style and colour.
-I knew I wanted a blue dress (I was thinking cobalt since baby blue would wash me out and dark would be too hot in the sun).
-The wedding is a destination beach wedding in Mauritius, so I wanted something flirty, flowy and breathable- chiffon.
+Since I am the only bridesmaid (Maid of Honour) for the wedding, my sister let me choose whatever dress I wanted in whatever style and colour.
+I knew I wanted a blue dress (I was thinking of a cobalt blue.
+Baby blue would wash me out and dark would be too hot in the sun).
+The wedding is a destination beach wedding in Mauritius, so I wanted something flirty, flowy and breathable – chiffon was my top choice.
 In the back of my mind, I was sort of looking for other dresses that would work for the reception we would have in Toronto.
-Since the wedding is in Mauritius in the summer time and then the reception in Toronto would be in the winter, I considered getting two dresses because a summery, bright blue dress would look out of place during the winter.
+Since the wedding is in Mauritius in the summer time and then the reception in Toronto would be in the winter, I considered getting two dresses because a summery, bright blue dress would look out of place during the winter in Canada.
 I looked at dresses by Vera Wang, Alfred Angelo, Watters, Bill Levkoff, Hayley Paige, Bari Jay, etc.

-I ended up choosing the full length dress that C chose for the wedding and a short tea length dress for the Toronto reception.
+I ended up choosing the full length dress that my sister chose and a short tea length dress for the Toronto reception.
 I know what you’re thinking…it would make more sense to wear the long one here and the short one there, but the neckline of the long one is more summery and it’s lightweight.
 It also works out because my grandma and aunts liked the short dress better than the long one and they won’t be able to attend the wedding in Mauritius.

 - Full length After Six chiffon dress with a mock halter neckline in sapphire (style 6704)